-Nursing care competencies recognize that a competent nurse provides safe care across the lifespan directed toward the goals of helping clients (individuals, families or communities). promote health, recover from acute illness and/or manage a chronic illness and support a peaceful and comfortable death.
-As a member of the Oregon Consortium for Nursing Education, Umpqua Community College Nursing curriculum supports the following nursing competencies.
-A competent nurse:
+Nursing care competencies recognize that a competent nurse provides safe care across the lifespan directed toward the goals of helping clients (individuals, families or communities), promote health, recover from acute illness and/or manage a chronic illness and support a peaceful and comfortable death.
+As a member of the Oregon Consortium for Nursing Education, UCC Nursing curriculum supports the following nursing competencies.
+A competent nurse will:

-- bases personal and professional actions on a set of shared core nursing values - develops insight through reflection, self-analysis and self-care - engages in intentional learning - demonstrates leadership in nursing and healthcare - collaborates as part of a health care team - practices within, utilizes and contributes to the broader health care system; practices relationship-centered care - communicates effectively; makes sound critical judgments; uses the best evidence available
+- 1. Base personal and professional actions on a set of shared core nursing values. - 2.
+Develop insight through reflection, self-analysis, and self-care. - 3.
+Enage in intentional learning. - 4.
+Demonstrate leadership in nursing and healthcare. - 5.
+Collaborate as part of a health care team. - 6.
+Practice within, utilize, and contribute to the broader healthcare system. - 7.
+Practice relationship-centered care. - 8.
+Communicate effectively. - 9.
+Make sound critical judgements using the best evidence available.